epfl-ada/ada-2023-project-todolegax/Datastory.md

 Now that we have examined the geographical distribution of breweries and reviewers, our next focus is to **explore the relative distance between the reviewer and the brewery for each review**.
 This analysis aims to provide insights into **how the popularity of a brewery is distributed globally**.

-To achieve this, we begin by calculating the centroid of each country (or state in the case of US).
+We begin by calculating the centroid of each country (or each state, in the case of US).
 Subsequently, we add these centroid values to both the users and breweries dataframes

 ![cat](./plots/relative_distance_reviewers_breweries.png)

 The graph showing the distribution of relative distances between reviewers and breweries for each review is quite diversified, with a large proportion of reviews between 0 and 10,000km, corresponding in notably to intra-USA reviews.
 Although this graph allows us to better visualize this distribution of relative distances, it should be noted that some distances exceeding 25'000km seem inconsistent and that it will be necessary in the future to correct this by potentially switching to GPS coordinates instead of the actual projection.